 Your company overview is the section where you describe and share your strengths.
 It is your spotlight moment.

 Define the products and services that you offer your customers.
 Describe how customers gain using your services, innovation strategy, and product lifecycle process.

 Communicate your plans for trademarks, registering any copyright, intellectual property, or country-specific patent filings.
 Include any product trialing, manufacturing development, or research underway for your offerings.

-Mission Statement: A mission statement is a crucial means that in some ways, can be as vital as your business plan.
-It encapsulates, in a few concise sentences, the spirit of your business, your goals, your team, and the philosophies fundamental to them.
+A mission statement is a crucial means that, in some ways, can be as vital as your business plan.
+In a few concise sentences, it encapsulates the spirit of your business, your goals, your team, and the philosophies fundamental to them.

-Your mission statement must signify your business' unique position and niche place in the market.
+Your mission statement must signify your business’s unique position and market niche.

-Your mission statement will follow your overarching vision for your business.
+Your mission statement will follow the overarching vision for your business.

-Depending on your business stage, you may also want to include your business values and what type of organizational culture you are seeking to establish.
+Depending on your business stage, you may also want to include your values and the organizational culture you seek to establish.

-Everyone would like to conquer the world, but is that realistic in the first year?
+Everyone wants to conquer the world, but is that realistic in the first year?

 As part of your market research and industry analysis, perhaps start your focus with a town/ regional bias within your base country before taking on broader market segments.